Biscuitius/RUSTED/README.md

 * Avatar
 * Profile Visibility

-### This information we can only gather if the user's Steam profile is set to public:
+#### This information we can only gather if the user's Steam profile is set to public:
 * Persona State (whether the user is currently online or offline)
 * Total Hours in Rust
 * Rust Stats (see below "Trackable Stats" for a full rundown)

-### This information we MIGHT be able to gather, but will fail if there is more than one player on the server with the same username:
+#### This information we MIGHT be able to gather, but will fail if there is more than one player on the server with the same username:
 * BattleMetrics ID
 * Previous Play Sessions
 * Average Online Timeframe

-## Trackable Stats
+### Trackable Stats
 Now, looking up a player's Rust stats has always been available via API calls made by discord bots and such, but what really makes RATS special is that we can track all these stats, filter them within a timeframe (e.g. since wipe day), put them in a leaderboard and update them regularly.
 This opens up an infinite number of possibilities and gameplay strategies that were previously impossible or based purely on guesswork.

-### Here's the stats we can track:
 | Resource Stats      | Base/Roleplay Stats     | PvP Stats
 |---------------------|-------------------------|--------
 | Metal Ore Harvested | Builds Placed           | Players Killed